 Chapter 7 Bankruptcy and Chapter 13 Bankruptcy can stop a home foreclosure

 After the mortgage company conducts the Sheriff’s Sale it is often too late to stop the foreclosure.
-We have bankruptcy lawyers in Monroe, Michigan that can file either type of bankruptcy quickly for you to stop the foreclosure.
+We have bankruptcy lawyers in Monroe, Michigan that can file either type of bankruptcy quickly for you to stop the foreclosure sale.

-Non bankruptcy alternatives a Michigan Foreclosure Lawyer can use to stop foreclosure
+Non-Bankruptcy alternatives a Michigan Foreclosure Lawyer can use to stop foreclosure

-Home Loan Modification
+Loan Modification Programs in Michigan

-It is possible to work with your lender to modify your loan.
+Through the various loan modification programs it is possible to work with your lender to modify your loan.
 While you cannot force a lender to modify its mortgage often they will try to work out a repayment or modification with the debtor.

-Deed in Lieu of Foreclosure
+Deed in Lieu of Foreclosure in Michigan

-A short sale is where you arrange for the sale of your home to a third party for less than you currently owe on the mortgage.
+A short sale in Michigan is where you arrange for the sale of your home to a third party for less than you currently owe on the mortgage.
 In a short sale you work with the lender and get their agreement to sell your house for less than what you owe on the mortgage.

 Michigan Foreclosure Law

 Real estate foreclosure is governed by state law.
 In Michigan most foreclosure are foreclosure by advertisement.
-This type of foreclosure is governed by MCL 600.3201 and states in part:
+This type of foreclosure is governed by MCL 600.320 1 and states in part:

 ” Every mortgage of real estate, which contains a power of sale, upon default being made in any condition of such mortgage, may be foreclosed by advertisement, in the cases and in the manner specified in this chapter.”

 This type of foreclosure provides for a non court means for a lender to foreclose on a residential property.
 In a foreclosure by advertisement the lender will post notice on your home and publish it in the paper to begin the process.

-Michigan Foreclosure Redemption Period
+Michigan Foreclosure Redemption Period After a Sheriff Sale

 After the lender has the Sheriff Sale conducted the property owner generally has 6 months to vacate the property.
 This 6 months is known as the Michigan redemption period.
-In the event the home owner does not leave they could face eviction.
+In the event the homeowner does not leave they could face eviction.
 Often the lender will negotiate to try to gain access to the property sooner.

 As you can see a home foreclosure is a very complicated process.
-You will want to talk to an attorney and pursue the best course of action in your case.
+You will want to talk to a Michigan foreclosure lawyer and pursue the best course of action in your case.